Eco-Flow/nanoporemetabarcoding/README.md

 ```
     // Assign taxonomy options
-    spident                     = null // Identity threshold (in %) for taxonomy assignment at species level. > 100 if not wanting to assign species
+    spident                     = null // Identity threshold (in %) for taxonomy assignment at species level.
+If not set, the value by default will be 99.
+Set to > 100 if not wanting to assign species
-    gpident                     = null // Identity threshold (in %) for taxonomy assignment at genus level
+    gpident                     = null // Identity threshold (in %) for taxonomy assignment at genus level.
+If not set, the value by default will be 90
-    fpident                     = null // Identity threshold (in %) for taxonomy assignment at family level
+    fpident                     = null // Identity threshold (in %) for taxonomy assignment at family level.
+If not set, the value by default will be 80
-    opident                     = null // Identity threshold (in %) for taxonomy assignment at order level
+    opident                     = null // Identity threshold (in %) for taxonomy assignment at order level.
+If not set, the value by default will be 70
 ```

 2. Path to `taxonomizr` SQL database: